sonroyaalmerol/pbs-plus/README.md

 ### Agent
 - Currently, only Windows agents are supported.
 - The agent registers with the server on initialization, exchanging public keys for communication.
-- The agent acts as a service, using Websockets with mTLS and NFS to communicate with the server.
+- The agent acts as a service, using a custom RPC (`aRPC`/Agent RPC) using [smux](https://github.com/xtaci/smux) with mTLS and NFS to communicate with the server.
 For backups, the server opens an NFS connection to the agent, mounts the volume to PBS, and runs `proxmox-backup-client` on the server side to perform the actual backup.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure code style consistency and include tests for any new features or bug fixes.